Marquez607/C_Programming_Reference/README.md

 ```

 ### #include <stdbool.h>
-The bool data type is not included by default in C. It must be included by adding ```#include <stdint.h> ``` at the top of your file.
+The bool data type is not included by default in C. It must be included by adding ```#include <stdbool.h> ``` at the top of your file.
 Booleans let you have a true/false variable in your code.
 It's not technically necessary since C interprets integer 0 as false and anything else as true, but booleans increase readability.

 ```
 #include <stdio.h>